digitalocean/navigators-guide/book/04-monitor/ch12-perf-testing.md

 # Performance Testing
 Performance testing is a term used to describe the tools, methodology, and activity used in answering the question, "Why is _something_ not performant?".
 In the context of this book for example, you may see or receive reports of your Wordpress site being "slow".
 Recall that in Chapter 10, the USE method was outlined which allows you to transform a vague question -- "why is my site slow?" -- into a set of well-defined, actionable tests to perform against rudimentary system resources such as CPU, RAM, Disk, and Network.
 Many times, the USE methodology will uncover which areas of the system are responsible for poor performance.

 As your project or team evolves and roles such as Operations and Observability are created and filled, you will likely set up logging, monitoring, and alerting around the USE and RED methods for these primitive system resources.
 Improvements in your Operations team will result in process maps for your team to follow in case of issues raised through this alerting.
-Until your project reaches that scale however, ad-hoc investigation will likely be needed when issues occur.
+Until your project reaches that scale, however, ad-hoc investigation will likely be needed when issues occur.

 This chapter will outline USE methods testing for CPU, RAM, Disk, and Network as well as examples of possible remedies.
 While there is no single silver bullet to reported performance issues (two identical reported problems may have vastly different root causes), this chapter will equip you to perform your own ad-hoc investigations on essential system resources.

 ## CPU
-The processing engines of electronics, commonly referred to as a "CPU", are everywhere - in watches, automobiles, and in 'the cloud'.
-"The cloud is just someone else's computer" is a realistic if not sarcastic adage, and your Droplets do use physical CPUs in a data center.
+The processing engines of electronics commonly referred to as a "CPU", are everywhere - in watches, automobiles, and in 'the cloud'.
+"The cloud is just someone else's computer" is a realistic if not sarcastic adage and your Droplets do use physical CPUs in a data center.
 Let's dig into USE testing for CPUs.

 ### Utilization
-To understand CPU Utilization, a few factors are important to understand.
+To understand CPU Utilization, a few factors are important.
 CPUs operate on sets of machine instructions, and generally spend their time processing or waiting.
 In virtualized environments, the physical CPU's time is divided between machines on the same hypervisor such that each machine gets some percentage of the CPU's time.
 Lastly, within Linux, a CPU's time is further measured with 'system' or 'user' being the "processing" states, and 'idle', 'iowait' or 'steal' being the "waiting" states.

 _vmstat_ is a tool available by default on most all Linux distributions.
 While vmstat is versatile, a simple invocation (`vmstat 1`) will allow you to quickly see how saturated a system's CPU resources are, by reporting common metrics every second.
 If you run this on your own system, press Ctrl + C to terminate vmstat.
 Let's look at a sample from a quiet system that is performing no active processing: